ruit/node-crowdprocess/Readme.md

 [
   "The power of connected browsers compels you", "dude...latency between the browsers!
-And some optimizations we still need to do lol", "They’ve totally surprised us with the awesome stuff they’ve done so far!", "10000 dataunits, 1800/2000 browsers.
+And some optimizations we still need to do lol", "They've totally surprised us with the awesome stuff they've done so far!", "10000 dataunits, 1800/2000 browsers.
 133.8 times faster than the local machine.", " It is a browser based supercomputing platform.
 We have many browsers" ]